Thomasov/Unix-Shell/README.md

 # Unix-Shell
 Basic UNIX shell implemented in C that runs on OS X or Linux machines.
-Created for an Introduction to Operating Systems project.

 Works by reading in a line of input at a time where that line represents a UNIX command available in /bin/.
 The current process is then forked, and if the fork is successful the new child process is replaced by the command specified in the input by using the `execvp` system call.